hyperledger-solang/solang/docs/language.rst

   for such large types, and any EVM virtual machine implementation has to do bigint calculations, which are expensive.

-  WebAssembly does not support this.
-This means that Solang has to emulate larger types with many WebAssembly instructions, resulting in larger contract code and higher gas cost.
+  WebAssembly or BPF do not support this.
+As a result that Solang has to emulate larger types with many instructions, resulting in larger contract code and higher gas cost.

 Fixed Length byte arrays
 ________________________